webpack/webpack.js.org/content/configuration/stats.md

   reasons: true,
   // Add the source code of modules
   source: true,
+  // Show dependencies and origin of warnings/errors
+  stackTrace: true,
   // Add timing information
   timings: true,
   // Show which exports of a module are used